Why Rideshare Assault Happens

 Do I Need A Rideshare Lawyer?

-If you or someone you know is a victim of Uber and Lyft sexual assault, physical assault or rape, you have legal rights.
-An experienced rideshare attorney can help you build a strong case and seek legal justice against your abusers.
+If you or someone you know is a victim of Uber and Lyft sexual assault, physical assault, unwanted physical contact, indecent exposure or rape, you have legal rights.
+Many survivors have gained a sense of justice and closure by holding their abusers accountable.
+An experienced rideshare assault lawyer can help you navigate the legal justice system and build a strong case against your abusers.

 Submit a free case review and speak with our lawyers today.

 How Long Do I Have to File a Rideshare Assault Lawsuit?